 “It’s a good idea to at least get your name on the club [list-serv] and attend a few meetings during the first few weeks of the semester,” says Annie Pei, a recent graduate of the University of Chicago.
 “The first few weeks as a freshman aren’t super busy, so take the time to look at the different organizations and decide if they’re for you.
 That way, you can get a good feel for what each club is like and you won’t end up regretting not going in and trying them out.”

-Not 100 percent gung ho about a certain club?
+Not 100 percent sold on a certain club?
 Sign up anyway.
-It doesn't hurt to attend the first few meetings, and you can ask to be removed from the club list-serv at any time.
+It doesn’t hurt to attend the first few meetings, and you can ask to be removed from the club list-serv at any time.

 DON’T sign up for a million clubs.